 Craig Clifford attempts to transform common objects so they become more than everyday forms and images.
 His process includes casting functional and found objects along with a three-dimensional collage technique to transform them into rich tableaus that use color and texture to alter the perception of space and draw the viewer into a complex experience.

-Gordon Coons is a mixed-media artist who will be displaying his woodcut prints, vibrant duct-tape images, and Ojibwa woodland art style paintings.
-Inspired by Ojibwa petroglyphs, images, and stories from birch bark scrolls, these paintings are sometimes described as x-ray vision.
+Gordon Coons is a mixed-media artist who displayed his woodcut prints, vibrant duct-tape images, and Ojibwa woodland art style paintings.
+His show, Expressions of My Journey, was inspired by Ojibwa petroglyphs, images, and stories from birch bark scrolls.
+These paintings are sometimes described as x-ray vision.
 Artists paint their subjects with heavy black outlines and what is felt or perceived to be inside to represent a kind of spirit or source of power.

-Cathy Durso investigates the circular and cyclical ideas that come to mind through various configurations of painted and stitched circles on canvas.
+Cathy Durso investigates the circular and cyclical ideas that come to mind through various configurations of painted and stitched circles on canvas in her show, Satellites.
 Inspired by circles of all kinds—tiny (seeds, cells, grains of sand), enormous (planets, stars, galaxies), and intangible (the circle of life, the cycle of the seasons, the rhythm of a beating heart)—her work speaks to the interconnection between all things.
 Her process involves a contrast between loose, energetic painting techniques and slow, meticulous hand-sewing, which keeps her paintings balanced and compelling.